 Warning: Inspect all o-rings.
-Worn o-rings should be replaced and all Teflon o-rings (white in color) should be replaced as they are not reusable.
+Worn o-rings should be replaced.
 Failure to do this can result in external valve leakage and be extremely dangerous.

 CAUTION: Replacement piston rings must have the same gap as the original rings.
 Failure to properly gap the piston rings can cause the valve to malfunction.